The Applicant

 Washington Stack

-Washington has the strictest pay transparency framework in the country.
-RCW 49.58.110, the Equal Pay Act, the Pay Data Report, and the salary-history ban work together.
+Washington has one of the strictest pay transparency frameworks in the country.
+RCW 49.58.110, the Equal Pay Act, the pay-discussion protection, and the salary-history ban work together.
 Your decisions must account for all four.

 Legal References